-NPR's business news starts with a boost from Caterpillar.
+We begin NPR's business news today with a Facebook status update.

 AUDIE CORNISH, HOST: